Benoit-78/vocabulary/README.md

 But I encounter far more words that passed through my app, and are in my memory now.

-I wish you the same result.
+I wish you the same result, happy learning!